A Brief History…

 Before there was a library in Fairview, there was a reading room.
 Many citizens of Fairview went to the reading room to read the current magazines and books of the era.

 The Fairview Municipal Library was founded on April 9th, 1909, and the first library director was Miss Lucas.
 Children’s services started in earnest in March 1917, with the addition of the “Children’s Hour.”
 The library moved to the municipal auditorium in 1939.
 The longest serving librarian was Miss Ula Frost from July 16th, 1912 to her retirement 43 years later in 1955.
 Under the direction of Dee Wilson, the Fairview Library started offering “Summer Reading Programs” in the summer of 1982.

 Motto: The Fairview City Library strives to fulfill the informational needs of all adults and children with the most desirable reading, current educational material, and activities with a friendly, personalized service to all patrons.

 |Tamara Cornelsen: Our Library Director

 OUR LIBRARY BOARD:

-A board of 5 directors, appointed by the City Council, guides the library operations.
-The Library Board meets in open session on the 3rd Thursday in January, March, May, July, September and November beginning at 5:00 pm in the City Hall complex.
+A board of Fairview City Library Board of Trustees, appointed by the City Council, guides the library operations.
+The Library Board meets in open session on the 3rd Thursday of every month at 4:00 pm in the City Hall complex.
 The public is invited and encouraged to attend and participate in these meetings.